ItsGreyedOut/Indianfood-Rainfall/readme.md

 # Transformation:
 The state codes.xlsx file from the dataset 1 was cleaned within excel by correcting the state names.
 Next the Juypter Notebook file, rainfall_in_india.ipynb was created to clean the reset of the data and analyse the data.
 The dataset 2 file "rainfall in india 1901-2015-FILTERED.csv" was used to see the rainfall in the states of the country of India.
-We did a sort to see the 2015 rainfall.
-The rainfall for 2015 and the maximum rainfall was 2904.6 mm.
-Next, we viewed the indian food recipes by creating a dataframe pointing to the Indian_Food_Cuisine.csv.
+We filted the data to show only the 2015 rainfall for India.
+The rainfall for 2015 and the maximum rainfall was 3106 mm in the state of Karantaka.
+Afterwards we dropped all other columns minus subdivision and annual to fine tune our results.
+Next, we viewed the Indian food recipes by creating a dataframe pointing to the Indian_Food_Cuisine.csv.
+We corrected the columns by adjusting to uppercase on the state column for consistancy.
 The dataframes created using the two files were merged on state doing a right inner join.

 After that, within the indian_food_codes_df, the duplicate "STATE" was dropped.
 Within the same dataframe the State Code column was renamed.
 The annual_rainfall_2015_codes_df and state_codes_df on "SUBDIVISION" and "STATE" data was merged.
 Next the duplicate state name "SUBDIVISION" column was dropped.
 The indian_food_rainfall_codes_df and annual_rainfall_2015_codes_df were joined on "State Code" and "TWO-LETTER CODE".
 "STATE" and "TWO-LETTER columns were dropped from the indian_food_rainfall_codes_df.
 The columns "ANNUAL" was renamed to "Annual Rainfall(mm)".